 Academic counseling is available through the Office of Student Services, the Tagge Center for Academic Excellence (second floor of the Student Center), the student's academic advisor or UACT 100 class, Strategies for College Success.
-Student's academic advisors are assigned through the Office of the Registrar.
+Academic advisors for students are assigned by department chairs..